sourcegraph/about/handbook/engineering/security/infrastructure/index.md

-# Security Infrastructure
+# Security infrastructure

 We maintain multiple flavors of infrastructure with various degrees of management.

-## GCP Infrastructure Basics
+## GCP infrastructure basics

 GCP infrastructure is configured via [terraform](https://www.terraform.io/) in the [infrastructure repository](https://github.com/sourcegraph/infrastructure/).
 All configuration for security projects should be stored in the [security subdirectory](https://github.com/sourcegraph/infrastructure/tree/main/security).
 Please adhere to this [terraform style guide](../../languages/terraform.md) when working here.